Average Salary: $35,000

 Expected Lifetime Earnings: $1,500,000

 You think someone's going to pay you for writing poetry?
 That's hysterical.
 You should go into stand-up comedy, it pays just as well.

-Wow, good one.
-Thank you, we can always use a good laugh.
 Wait, you're serious?
 You want to know how much poets make?
-Yikes, well OK, but you might want to sit down for this one.
-On the floor, because you may not be able to afford furniture—and let's face it, that's fairly likely here—then anywhere on the floor is fine.
+Yikes; well okay, but you might want to sit down for this one.
+If you're not able to afford furniture—and let's face it, that's fairly likely here—then anywhere on the floor is fine.

 First things first: poets generally don't make any money.
 A fair amount of people who do this just do it to do it; they're not really in it to make cash.
 You'll see these folks all over town, hogging open mics and spending more time sipping coffee than actually writing any stanzas.

 Many of the most successful poets these days are poetry professors, so they make their money teaching—and that cool $75,000 average puts you at the high end of your profession (source).
 The artist-in-residence poets might get a stipend, but usually they're not actually making an income while working.

 Sure, there are poets like Maya Angelou, John Ashbery, and Billy Collins, who've been incredibly successful, but aside from a small handful, poets can't typically expect to live off of publishing royalties alone.